MediaTek emerges as preferred chipset partner in India in 2021: Report

-New Delhi, Aug 20 (IANS) Chipmaker MediaTek has emerged as the preferred chipset partner for smartphone original equipment manufacturers (OEMs) in India in the first half of 2021, a report said on Friday.
+New Delhi: Chipmaker MediaTek has emerged as the preferred chipset partner for smartphone original equipment manufacturers (OEMs) in India in the first half of 2021, a report said on Friday.

 According to market research firm techARC, out of the total 117 smartphone models launched in the first half (Jan-Jun), 54 smartphone models used a MediaTek SoC.
 However, Qualcomm led the 5G smartphone launches with 20 out of 35 models using its chipset.